Leonardo-Robot-PostRock/rrhh_repository/README.en.md

 3. Open `examples/index.html` in a browser (works via `file://` since Tailwind is loaded from CDN).

+When the form is submitted and valid, it will open the user's email client with a pre-filled message to the configured recipient.

 ## HR-specific fields

 - `salary`: numeric field validated as `numeric`.
 Additionally, values are rejected if they begin with a leading zero (e.g. `012345`).